developer-krushna/AXMLPrinter/README.md

 There are several changes made to the code, and multiple bugs have been fixed.
 The following changes have been made in this AXMLPrinter library:
 - [x] Added support for translating attribute name(Customized function)
 - [x] Fixed decoding some UTF-8.
+- [x] Extraction of attribute name from id
+- [x] Extraction of flag and enum values according to android resource
 - [x] Fixed close tag error
 - [x] Fixed indentation/tab error
 - [x] Improved speed in xml decompilation